Board of Directors

 Bill Radvak

-Executive Chairman & Co-Founder
+Chairman & Co-Founder

-Bill Radvak, co-founder of NervGen, has been the CEO and director of multiple start-up companies.
-He was a founder and the CEO of Response Biomedical, a publicly listed medical device company, which he led from its inception to a 90-employee sales and manufacturing company.
-Mr. Radvak received his Bachelor of Applied Science degree from the University of British Columbia.
+Bill Radvak is a co-founder and has been the Executive Chairman or Chairman of NervGen since its inception.
+Mr. Radvak has been the chief executive officer and director of multiple start-up companies.
+He was a founder and the CEO of Response Biomedical Corp., a (formerly publicly listed) medical device company (which continues to carry on that business), which he led from its inception to a 90-employee, sales and manufacturing company.

 Harold Punnett, DMD